damesek/swagger-http-kit-compojure-api/README.md

 # Swagger and Compojure API with http-kit, workable uberjar export
 Compojure API test and Swagger API integration example (works with uberjar)

 I found just Arttuka http-kit swagger tutorial. `https://github.com/arttuka/swagger-httpkit-test`.
-End of this tutorial you can read: "Doesn't currently work because of a suspected problem in compojure-api and AOT compiling." .. that wasn't good news for me, therefore I try to fix it.
-So, that is my quick demonstration how to work the swagger/ compojure-api with http-kit, and as you see you can compile with uberjar.
-Maybe that is useful for others.
+End of this tutorial you can read: "Doesn't currently work because of a suspected problem in compojure-api and AOT compiling."

+.. that wasn't good news for me .. and not so happy!
+I try to find a solution for this.
+That is my quick demonstration how works the swagger/ compojure-api with http-kit.
+Plus you can compile with uberjar.

 How to run?
 `lein run`